malaikannan/malaikannan.github.io/_posts/2017-01-22-Natural Language Processing using Vectoriziation.md

 ![Auto-Encoder](/assets/2017-01-22-Natural Language Processing using Word2Vec/auto-encoder.png)

-Word2Vec is based on Auto-Encoder.
-It assigns each word in a text to a vector of fixed dimension.
+Word2vec is similar to an autoencoder, encoding each word in a vector, but rather than training against the input words through reconstruction, word2vec trains words against other words that neighbor them in the input corpus.

 ## How Word2Vec works